 - Q. Why should we try to find symbolic meanings for numbers in the book of Revelation?
 If we believe the Bible literally, doesn't that mean we should just take a number at face value and not try to "spiritualize" it? - A. This is a good question and an important one.

-When we say we believe the Bible is "literally" true, what do we mean?
-I would suggest that what we should mean by this phrase is that we believe Scripture communicates truth to the people of God when its words are interpreted to mean what the writer (or speaker) intended his words to mean.
+When we say we believe the Bible "literally," what do we mean?
+I would suggest that what we should mean by this phrase is that we believe the Scriptures communicate truth to the people of God when they are interpreted to mean what the writer (or speaker) intended his words to mean.

 For example, in John 15 Jesus says, "I am the vine."
 Now no one thinks Jesus meant that we should expect to see Him sprouting green leaves and grapes.
 He meant, of course, that just as a branch must be rightly attached to a grapevine and must depend on that vine for its life and fruitfulness, so His people must depend on Jesus and be rightly connected to Him in order to live and bear fruit.
-This is what Jesus literally meant.
-We should understand that the true "literal meaning" of a passage has more to do with the intent of the speaker or writer, even if his words are figurative or metaphoric, than it does with the "dictionary meaning" of the words used.
+This is what Jesus meant literally.
+We see that the literal meaning has more to do with the figurative, metaphoric intent of the speaker than it does with the "dictionary meaning" of the words used.

 The book of Revelation is written in a literary genre called "apocalyptic" literature.
 The use of symbolic numbers is a characteristic of apocalyptic writing (portions of the Old Testament books of Daniel and Ezekiel are also apocalyptic in nature).
-Thus we should not be surprised or perplexed to find numbers used in special ways in the book of Revelation.
+Thus we should not be surprised or perplexed to find numbers used in special ways in this book of Revelation.
 Recognizing this feature of Scripture is not improperly "spiritualizing" the text; it is merely interpreting the numbers of Revelation in the way the author (ultimately God Himself) meant for them to be understood.